 From table manners to train etiquette, it can be hard to remember the social rules in Japan.
 Here is a quick guide to the need-to-know do's and don'ts so that you can blend in with the locals.

 With regional variations and some unexpected practices, Japanese dining manners can be confusing, but watching those around you is the best way to get an idea of what you should be doing.

 Two essential phrases for dining in Japan are “itadakimasu” — said before eating and meaning something like “I am glad to receive this meal" — and “gochisosama desu,” said after finishing a meal, loosely translated as “thanks for the food.”
 Some things to keep in mind are that leaving leftover food is frowned upon, and asking to take home your leftovers is generally not accepted.
 When eating with groups, people normally don't start eating until everyone has food in front of them, and it's generally good manners to ask if you can take the last bite from any communal dishes (which are quite common at group dining events).

 Sushi in Japan is generally eaten in two ways: with chopsticks or with your hands.
-For the most part, it's mostly a regional difference, with those in west Japan (Osaka, Hiroshima etc.) using chopsticks, and those in east Japan (Tokyo) using hands.
 This is not a hard rule, however, and many Japanese will use both methods for eating depending on the situation.
 In general, the sushi rice should not be dipped directly in soy sauce — only the fish on top — and wasabi should not be mixed directly into soy sauce.
 These rules can be stringent at nicer sushi establishments, but conveyor belt restaurants and chains are more laid back.

 With ramen, udon, soba and more, Japan has an abundance of delicious noodle dishes to try.
 At most shops, patrons will slurp the noodles as they eat them.
 This is, in general, an accepted practice — never patronize a local for the way they are eating, but also don't feel obligated to slurp yourself.